Paul Givan insists he is an Education Minister for all

 However on Monday morning DUP leader Gavin Robinson condemned the reaction as “pantomime and performative politics which does nothing for Stormont or society”.

-“Paul has my full confidence, he has the confidence of our party, and we will be, not only in the chamber today, responding needlessly to this nonsense, but also getting on with looking after the people of Northern Ireland,” he told media in the Long Gallery at Parliament Buildings.
+“Paul has my full confidence, he has the confidence of our party, and we will be, not only in the chamber today, responding needlessly to this nonsense, but also getting on with looking after the people of Northern Ireland,” he told media in the Long Gallery at Parliament Buildings, while Mr Givan and other party colleagues stood by him.

 Crowds gathered in Belfast on Saturday to call for Mr Givan’s resignation, and last week teachers’ unions were among those expressing concern about the trip.